 We have reviewed studies providing evidence on 16 dimensions of school resources and processes.
 These dimensions range from expenditure per student and class size to the availability of textbooks, homework assignments, curriculum and peer group effects.
 But in eight cases, there are results for only one of the regions.
 This fact suggests the need to explore these variables in the remaining regions.
-Table 3 below summarizes the findings for each school variable on student achievement by region.9 Of the 98 observations of schooling and achievement, 47 had statistically significant effects while 51 had either no impact or an impact in the opposite direction than was expected.
+Table 3 below summarizes the findings for each school variable on student achievement by region.
+Of the 98 observations of schooling and achievement, 47 had statistically significant effects while 51 had either no impact or an impact in the opposite direction than was expected.

-The differences among the three regions and different aspects does not appear significant.10 For each, half of the variables have a significant impact than have either no impact or a significant opposite impact.
+The differences among the three regions and different aspects does not appear significant. $^{10}$ For each, half of the variables have a significant impact than have either no impact or a significant opposite impact.
 It might be noted that there are more data on expenditures per student and class size from Latin American than there are from Africa or Asia, while the studies of textbook availability are predominantly from Asia.
 We shall discuss the findings on the policy variables for which there are the most observations, including average class size, the availability of textbooks, homework and expenditure per student.

 Class Size.
 The optimal number of students per class is an important issue because of its cost implications.
 In 9 out of 14 studies testing the effects of class size on student achievement, larger class size was found to either improve or not affect performance.
-Five of the 8 studies that examine the relationships between cost per student and student achievement found that higher expenditure per student is not associated with higher student achievement.11 Some countries that were studied have an average class size from 25 to 50 students.
-The implication is that raising the national average class size 20 to 30 percent might not decrease student achievement.12 The magnitude of this estate is based on the regression coefficient and standard deviation of class size.
-However, increasing the class size might cause negative reactions by some teachers and, as a result, lower scores, or, implementation of new teaching methods might require a smaller class size.
-Thus, it is important to experiment with the critical changes before policies are endorsed and implemented on a national scale.13
+Five of the 8 studies that examine the relationships between cost per student and student achievement found that higher expenditure per student is not associated with higher student achievement.
+Some countries that were studied have an average class size from 25 to 50 students.
+The implication is that raising

-- 9 Each study may include several measurements of school variables. - 10 The comparison is limited by methodological problems mentioned above.
+Each study may include several measurements of school variables.

+The comparison is limited by methodological problems mentioned above.